Dana94/2019-website/blog/2020-09-11-checking-prop-types-in-react.md

 You can give a specific validator for a prop too.
 You can get 3 arguments:

-- `props`: all the props contained as an Object, so you can reach other props this way
+- `props`: all the props contained as an `Object`, so you can reach other props this way
 - `propName`: the name of the prop as a String (`quote`)
-- `componentName`: the name of the component this prop checking is contained in as a String (`Card`)
+- `componentName`: the name of the component this prop checking is contained in as a string (`Card`)

 If the author is not included in the quote object, we can throw an error in the console checking if the author is provided.